 Is Longboarding Suitable for Me?

-Longboarding is similar to skateboarding.
+It’s similar to skateboarding.
 In this, sport, players use longboards with bigger wheels, and even sometimes bigger trucks.
 All these allow this sport to include freeride, speed, slalom, and slide.
 It is truly fun.
 And you can also join this school of fun if your body permits you.
-No matter what your age is, if you have got the fitness, enthusiasm to learn, enough time to practice, and a longboard, then yes, you are eligible to ride on a longboard.
-So let’s start the preparation on how to slide on a longboard.
+No matter what your age is, if you have got the fitness, enthusiasm to learn, enough time to practice, and a longboard, then yes, you are eligible to ride.
+So let’s start the preparation slide on a longboard.

 Preparations That You Need to Take

 If you want success and efficiency in any specific sector, you need to do the necessary preparation.
-In the following, you will get a detailed discussion on the things you need to be attentive before starting longboarding:-
+In the following, you will get a detailed discussion on the things you need to be attentive to before starting longboarding:-

-It doesn’t matter if you are an expert or just a beginner, it is always better to use protective gears while practicing.
+It doesn’t matter if you are an expert or just a beginner, it is always better to use protective gear while practicing.
 Well, you may not find this “cool”, but it is safe.
-It is essential for you to pad up yourself when you are about to do extreme moves of longboarding.
+You need to pad up yourself when you are about to do extreme moves.

 For protection, make sure to get the things below:

-- A well-fitted helmet that will protect you at the time of unexpected fall or accident.
+- A well-fitted helmet that will protect you at the time of an unexpected fall or accident.

-- As most of the times, you have to control the longboard with the help of your legs, it is important to have you the skateboarding shoes with a flat bottom.
+- As most of the time, you have to control the longboard with the help of your legs, it is important to have skating shoes with a flat bottom.

-- Elbow pads; will protect your elbow part when you fall down.
+- Elbow pads; will protect your elbow part when you fall.

-- Knee pads; It is also for protecting your knee and most recommended for beginners
+- Knee pads; It is also for protecting your knee and are most recommended for beginners

 - Depending on the board you have, it is important to have slide gloves.